 An excellent example of how technology can affect logo design in US news channel CBS.
 The introduction of color TV in the 60ties led to CBS changing their black and white eye logo to a more colorful version.

 Mobile also made an impact on logos, pushing towards minimal, small-screen-friendly design.
 The US Open logo from 2019 clearly shows a shift towards mobile-oriented logo design.

 The introduction of apps led to Snapchat redesigning its famous logo.
 A simple bolded line provides more impact and much-needed contrast, especially for those tiny app badges.

 Animation has made interactive, engaging logos a real possibility.
 Today many companies like Google, Netflix, and Skype use animation to catch and hold the customer’s attention.

 What’s more, animated logos can be incorporated into the overall user experience and promote the company’s dedication to technology and innovation.

 It might surprise you to learn that animated logos are not a new trend.
 They’ve been in use ever since 1928, when MGM Studios pioneered the animated logo with their first real lion mascot, Jackie, roaring at the start of each movie.
-A fun fact: MGM has used six different lions in their movie logos throughout the years.

 3. The Rise of Dynamic Logos.